 In terms of your health insurance extras benefits, you can either:

-Extras-only health insurance generally costs less than a hospital insurance policy.
-However, your extras cover premiums do depend on which level of extras you get and who it covers.
+Your extras cover premiums depend on which level of extras you get and who it covers.
 For example, extras policies that cover a variety of services with high limits will command a higher premium, while lower-level policies may cost less.
-If eligible, you may also be able to lower your costs by applying the Australian Government Rebate to your premiums.
+Family extras cover will also naturally cost more than single policies, as it will cover more people.

 We’ve compiled some example prices below to give you an idea of how much extras cover may cost.
 Remember, your actual costs will vary depending on your circumstances and needs.